2015 Tesla Model S

 - "The Model S is an all-electric flagship luxury sedan that has a performance pedigree capable of thrilling the most seasoned auto enthusiasts, as well as plenty of high-tech gadgetry and luxury interior treatments that rival tenured players like Mercedes and BMW.
 If there were an eco-centric mold for all other electric cars out there, the Tesla Model S would certainly break it." -- Edmunds

 - "Designed from the start as an EV, the 2015 Tesla Model S is a roomy 5-passenger electric sedan boasting excellent cargo room with advantages in range and performance that its rivals can't touch." -- Kelley Blue Book

 - "It's attractive, comfortable, fast, practical, technically fascinating, and not overpriced.
 Most important, it's not just a good electric vehicle, it's a good car." -- Car and Driver (2013)

 Other Cars to Consider

-Details: 2014 Tesla Model S
+Details: 2015 Tesla Model S

-The 2014 Tesla Model S seats five (or seven with optional cargo area jump seats) and has rear-wheel-drive.
-An electric motor and a single-speed transmission are standard.
-The Model S comes in 60, 85 and P85 trims.
-The Model S debuted for the 2012 model year and sees few changes for 2014.
-As a result, this overview uses applicable research and reviews from 2012, 2013 and the 2014 model year.
+The 2015 Tesla Model S seats five (or seven with available rear-facing third-row seats) and comes standard with two electric motors, a single-speed transmission and all-wheel drive.
+The Model S comes in four trims: 70D, 85 (which has rear-wheel drive and a single electric motor), 85D and P85D.
+The Model S debuted for the 2012 model year and has a new base model for 2015.
+However, the Model S is mostly unchanged from the 2012 model year, and as a result, this overview uses applicable research and reviews from the 2012 through 2015 model years.